 Once you land on the exact value, it stops blinking.
 You can change its behaviour too by entering the special functions menu and choosing the “Edit Pot Display Mode” option.

-SansAmp PSA offers a lot of special functions which you can access via special combinations of existing buttons and pots.
+SansAmp PSA offers a lot of special functions that you can access via special combinations of existing buttons and pots.
 To check out every available functionality, please refer to the official manual here.

 Tech 21 SansAmp PSA 2.0 Preset Values Overview